davewsmith/django42_play/NOTES.md

 To Do:
   - Provision the db with `PRAGMA journal_mode=wal;`
   - Sort out how to backup/restore db to support experimental branches
-  - Add a management command to poll sensors
   - with a custom Admin page to show sensor samples
   - write a normal view page to show sensor samples
-  - Add a management action to poll selected sensors
+  - Add a management Action to poll selected sensors

 Done:
   - Add an app and play with customizing the Admin
   - Build a no-Model Admin page
   - Add Sensor/SensorSample
+  - Add a management command to poll sensors

 ## Round 1